ForestAdmin/documentation/reference-guide/integrations/zendesk/bonus-direct-link-to-zendesk-+-change-priority-of-a-ticket.md

 \
 To go further, please [check our Github repository and explore how to](https://github.com/existenz31/forest-zendesk):

-* Get the Assignee, Submitter & Requester users for a Zendek Ticket
+* Get the Assignee, Submitter & Requester users for a Zendesk Ticket
 * Get the Zendesk User for a User
 * Get the requested tickets for a Zendesk User
 * and more...